gridsome/gridsome.org/docs/data-source-plugin.md

 Gridsome data source plugins are added in `gridsome.config.js`.
 You can find available data source plugins in the [Plugins directory](/plugins).

-Here is an example of [file-system](/plugins/source-filesystem) source added to config:
+Here is an example of the [file-system](/plugins/source-filesystem) source added to config:
 ```js
 module.exports = {
   plugins: [